Black Friday Code: DIGEST35

 • Flu-like symptoms, including nausea and sweating

 On the one hand, this would indicate that the antimicrobial is doing its job and killing the pathogens.
-On the other hand, the additional symptoms may set you back in your healing journey, and you may need a short period of recovery before you continue with your protocol.
+On the other hand, the additional symptoms may set you back in your healing journey, and you may need a short period of recovery before you can continue with your protocol.

 Some people also do better with certain antimicrobials over others.
 If oil of oregano is too strong for you, or not strong enough, you could give other compounds like berberine or artemisinin a try.